klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-2-frontend-auth-component.md

 For further information about decrypting keystore file with password, see [caver.klay.accounts.decrypt](https://docs.klaytn.com/sdk/caverjs/caver.klay.accounts#decrypt)

 ### 5) `Auth` component feature: User can logout, remove wallet instance information from browser.
-'logout' means remove wallet instance from browser and caver.
+'logout' means removing the wallet instance from the browser and caver.
-We can remove wallet instance from caver through `cav.klay.accounts.wallet.clear()` which removes all wallet instance from caver.
+`cav.klay.accounts.wallet.clear()` removes all wallet instances from caver.
-We can remove wallet instance stringified as JSON from browser's session storage through `sessionStorage.removeItem('walletInstance')`.
+`sessionStorage.removeItem('walletInstance')` removes the wallet instance from the browser's session storage.

 ```js
 /**